Table of Contents

 Rapid weight gain (“RWG”) and catch-up growth (“CUG”)

-RWG has been defined in different ways but a common definition is to have an increase in weight-for-age of 0.67 standard deviations (crossing two percentile lines) in the first 2 years of life.(Arisaka, 2020) CUG describes when infants who are born small for gestational age (“SGA”) undergo rapid growth to “catch-up” to their peers on the growth curves.
+RWG has been defined in different ways but a common definition is to have an increase in weight-for-age of 0.67 standard deviations (crossing two percentile lines) in the first 2 years of life.(Arisaka, 2020) CUG describes infants who are born small for gestational age (“SGA”) that undergo rapid growth to “catch-up” to their peers on the growth curves.
 Thus, RWG can occur in the setting of CUG but it can also occur in infants who are born an appropriate size.
 It is of great interest to determine what impact these initial phases of growth have on the future risk of developing overweight and obesity, as if they have a significant impact and we detect this early then it is possible we can intervene and adjust the infant’s nutrition to help improve their growth trajectory.
 I’ll discuss what some of the research suggests here.

 Here’s an example growth curve showing RWG taken from the CDC website here:

 Linear growth is also relatively fast in the first few months; these aspects collectively lead to a body mass index (“BMI”) peak between age 6-12 months prior to a decline thereafter.
 The BMI will typically reach a lowest point at age 5-6 years and then increase after this; the point in time when it begins this second increase is called the “adiposity rebound” (one could argue that “BMI rebound” is a more appropriate term).
 Of note, BMI is generally not used under age 2 years as the length measurement is less accurate (remember, BMI is proportional to the inverse of the length squared); weight-for-length (proportional to the inverse of the length without squaring) is thus preferable.
-Of interest, race and ethnic disparities are more apparent with BMI at age 2-5 years than with weight-for-length at age 0-2 years, though the growth curves linked below do not make distinctions by race or ethnicity.(Gallagher, 2020)
+Of interest, race and ethnic disparities are more apparent with BMI at age 2-5 years than with weight-for-length at age 0-2 years, though the growth curves linked above do not make distinctions by race or ethnicity.(Gallagher, 2020)

 Note: It is important to understand that it is normal for infants to lose weight the first week of life.
 One study found that when infants actually gain ≥100 grams (~3 ounces) the first week of life, which was more common if they were formula-fed, they had a higher risk of having an overweight BMI at age 2 years.(Feldman-Winter, 2017) While more research is needed to replicate this finding, there is no reason to emphasize early weight gain, and in particular there is no need to supplement breastfeeding with formula unless the actual weight loss is excessive or the weight gain is very delayed.